-When it comes time for writing, my preschooler will be ready.
+When it comes time for writing, my preschooler will be prepared with background knowledge.

-This is a risk-free way to introduce letters in the alphabet and allow organic conversations about each letter over breakfast. – You know that hot tea is my staple as my young child plays.
+This is a risk-free way to introduce letters in the alphabet and allow organic conversations about each letter over breakfast. – Hot tea is my staple as my young child plays.

 He discovers.
 I wake up.
 Then he runs off to play.
 It’s a win for the two of us.

-At first, my four-year-old studied the letters and race cars.
+At first, my four-year-old studied letters and race cars.

 I could see his mind wondering what this was all about.

 Rather than swoop in and tell him what I intended him to do, I gave him time to study the activity.